Hurricane Erick: Meteorological history

-Rapid intensification continued, and based on data collected by an Air Force Reserve Unit Hurricane Hunter, the NHC upgraded Erick to Category 2 strength a few hours later, as satellite imagery showed a more circular eye surrounded by cold cloud tops.
+Rapid intensification continued, and based on data collected by an Air Force Reserve Unit Hurricane Hunter, the NHC upgraded Erick to Category 2 strength by 18:00 UTC on June 18.
+Satellite imagery showed a more circular eye surrounded by cold cloud tops.
 Following another Hurricane Hunter mission, the storm was upgraded to a Category 3 major hurricane shortly after 18:00 UTC on June 18.
-Late that same day, Erick developed a concentric eyewall structure, indicative of an eyewall replacement cycle.
-Satellite imagery showed deep convection wrapping around the eye.
-After the cycle was complete, the system intensified further, reaching its peak intensity at 06:00 UTC that day, with Category 4 maximum sustained winds of 120 kn, an increase of 55 kn in a 24-hour period, and a minimum central pressure of 944 mb.
-Then, after weakening slightly, with clouds covering the hurricane's eye due to land interaction, Erick made landfall near 11:30 UTC on June 19, in Santo Domingo Armenta municipality, in extreme western Oaxaca, with sustained winds of 110 kn.
+Late that same day, satellite imagery showed deep convection wrapping around the eye.
+Erick developed a concentric eyewall structure, indicative of an eyewall replacement cycle.
+After the cycle was complete, the system intensified further, reaching its peak intensity at 06:00 UTC that day, with Category 4 maximum sustained winds of 120 kn, an increase of 55 kn in a 24-hour period, and a minimum central pressure of 944 mb about 70 mi west-southwest of Puerto Ángel.Then, after weakening slightly, with clouds covering the hurricane's eye due to land interaction, Erick made landfall near 11:30 UTC on June 19, in Santo Domingo Armenta municipality, in extreme western Oaxaca, with sustained winds of 110 kn.
 Inland, the hurricane rapidly weakened as its inner core began to collapse.
 Moving northwestward over rugged terrain, the inner core continued to deteriorate, and the system's overall convective pattern became quite ragged.
 Erick weakened into a tropical depression by 00:00 UTC on June 20, and its circulation dissipated soon afterward.

 Records

 Erick is the earliest fifth named storm in the Eastern Pacific basin on record, surpassing the June 25 mark set by Hurricane Enrique in 2021.
-Erick also became a hurricane on June 18, nearly one month earlier than the average formation date of the season's second hurricane – July 15.
-Additionally, the system became the earliest major hurricane on record to make landfall on either coast of Mexico (Pacific or Atlantic), breaking the previous Pacific coast record set by Hurricane Kiko on August 26, 1989.
+Erick also became the earliest major hurricane on record to make landfall on either coast of Mexico (Pacific or Atlantic), breaking the previous Pacific coast record set by Hurricane Kiko on August 26, 1989.